Poverty isn’t just hunger or not having enough money.

 Impacts of Extreme Heat on Street Cleaners

-Extreme weather exacerbated by climate change has had a major impact on street cleaners.
-In July and August of this year, Oxfam Hong Kong (OHK) commissioned a research team to visit 200 frontline outdoor cleaners across several districts in Hong Kong.
-Ninety per cent said they had to work in the sun most of the time, while nearly 70 per cent needed to work in the heat all day long.
+Extreme weather exacerbated by climate change has had a major impact on sanitation workers and their working environment.
+In summer 2021, Oxfam Hong Kong (OHK) commissioned a research team to interview 200 frontline outdoor cleaners, 90 per cent said they had to work in the sun most of the time, while nearly 70 per cent needed to work in the heat all day long.
 Despite this, employers have yet to provide them with cooling equipment and have failed to comply with the Labour Department’s guidelines on working in hot weather.

 How bad will climate change get?